-We are offering [] shares of our []% Series A Term Preferred Stock, or the "Series A Term Preferred Stock."
-We are required to redeem all outstanding shares of the Series A Term Preferred Stock on [] at a redemption price of \$25 per share, or the "Liquidation Preference," plus accumulated but unpaid dividends, if any, to, but excluding, the date of redemption.
-At any time on or after [], we may, at our sole option, redeem the outstanding shares of the Series A Term Preferred Stock at a redemption price per share equal to the Liquidation Preference plus accumulated but unpaid dividends, if any, to, but excluding, the date of redemption.
-In addition, if we fail to maintain asset coverage of at least 200%, we will be required to redeem shares of our outstanding preferred stock, including the Series A Term Preferred Stock, at least equal to the lesser of (1) the minimum number of shares of preferred stock that will result in us having asset coverage of at least 200% and (2) the maximum number of shares of preferred stock that can be redeemed out of funds legally available for such redemption.
-We intend to pay monthly dividends on the Series A Term Preferred Stock at an annual rate of []% of the Liquidation Preference, or \$25 per share per year, beginning on [].
-The Series A Term Preferred Stock will rank senior in right of payment to our common stock and will rank equally in right of payment with any shares of preferred stock we may issue in the future.
-Each holder of the Series A Term Preferred Stock will be entitled to one vote for each share held on any matter submitted to a vote of our stockholders, and the holders of all of our outstanding preferred stock we may issue in the future) are entitled as a class to elect two of our directors and, if dividends on any outstanding shares of our preferred stock are in arrears by two years or more, to elect a majority of our directors.
+We are offering 800,000 shares of our % Series A Term Preferred Stock, or the "Series A Term Preferred Stock."
+We are required to redeem all outstanding shares of the Series A Term Preferred Stock on March 31, 2026 at a redemption price of \$25 per share, or the "Liquidation Preference," plus accumulated but unpaid dividends, if any, to, but excluding, the date of redemption.
+At any time on or after March 31, 2022, we may, at our sole option, redeem the outstanding shares of the Series A Term Preferred Stock at a redemption price per share equal to the Liquidation Preference plus accumulated but unpaid dividends, if any, to, but excluding, the date of redemption.
+In addition, if we fail to maintain asset coverage of at least 200%, we will be required to redeem shares of our outstanding preferred stock, including the Series A Term Preferred Stock, at least equal to the lesser of (1) the minimum number of shares of preferred stock that will result in us having asset coverage of at least 200% and (2) the maximum number of shares of preferred stock that will result in us having asset coverage of at least 200% and (2) the maximum number of shares of preferred stock that can be redeemed out of funds legally available for such redemption.
+We intend to pay monthly dividends on the Series A Term Preferred Stock at an annual rate of % of the Liquidation Preference, or \$ per share per year, beginning on , 2019.
+The Series A Term Preferred Stock will rank senior in right of payment with any shares of preferred stock we may issue in the future.
+Each holder of the Series A Term Preferred Stock will be entitled to a vote of our stockholders, and the holders of all of our outstanding preferred stock we may issue in the future) are entitled as a class to elect two of our directors and, if dividends on any outstanding shares of our preferred stock are in arrears by two years or more, to elect a majority of our directors.

-We intend to list the Series A Term Preferred Stock on the Nasdaq Capital Market under the ticker symbol "[]" so that trading will begin within 30 days after the date of this prospectus, subject to notice of issuance.
+We intend to list the Series A Term Preferred Stock on the Nasdaq Capital Market under the ticker symbol "OCCIP" so that trading will begin within 30 days after the date of this prospectus, subject to notice of issuance.
 Our common stock is traded on the Nasdaq Capital Market under the symbol, "OCCI".
-We determine the net asset value per share of our common stock on a quarterly basis.
-The net asset value per share of our common stock as of [], 20[] was \$[].
+We determine the net asset value per share of our common stock as of January 31, 2019 was \$18.82.

 Investing in the Series A Term Preferred Stock involves a high degree of risk, including the risk of a substantial loss of investment.
-Before purchasing any shares of the Series A Term Preferred Stock, you should read the discussion of the principal risks of investing in the Series A Term Preferred Stock, which are summarized in "Risk Factors" beginning on page [] of this prospectus.
+Before purchasing any shares of the Series A Term Preferred Stock, you should read the discussion of the principal risks of investing in the Series A Term Preferred Stock, which are summarized in "Risk Factors" beginning on page 20 of this prospectus.
 Neither the SEC nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.